- Tumours (benign and cancerous)

 Location: Nipples and breasts (male and female).

 Treatment: Surgical excision of the tumour as well as any affected lymph nodes (if the tumour is malignant).
-Chemotherapy may be necessary if the malignant tumour can’t be removed, or was only partially removed.
+Chemotherapy may be necessary if the cancerous tumour can’t be removed, or was only partially removed.

 Location: Head, neck, and body.

 Treatment: Surgical excision of the tumour.
 Chemotherapy may also be necessary.

 Symptoms: Pigmented or non-pigmented solid growths seen most often in middle-aged to senior cats.